reconfigurable-ml-pipeline/ipa/infrastructure/automated.md

 # Inference Project Automation

 1. We have used [chameleon cloud](https://www.chameleoncloud.org/)
    1. Steps to leasing a server from Chameleon cloud [chameleon-lease](manual-installation/chameleon-lease.md) and make instances according to the paper machine specifications.
+We recommend using Chameleon UC datacenter and compute_cascadelake_r_ib machines with with 96 Intel(R) Xeon(R) Gold 6240R CPU @2.40GHz cores and 188 Gb of RAM.
 Use ubuntu20.04 as the base images.

 2. On the Main node (Could be any of the cluster nodes):
     1. run `source hack/zsh.sh` in the root directory; reply 'Y' to setting zsh as default